Steps to Apply: Chapter 35 (DEA)

 How long does it take to process benefits to the VA?

 Processing benefits is a multi-step process.
 Our office will start processing benefits for Fall semesters in August, in January for Spring semesters, and between May and June for Summer Sessions.
-Depending on the complexity of the certification (new student, multiple majors and minors, transfer credit from other institutions, being waitlisted on classes, etc.), it can take anywhere from 15 to 30 days for your benefits to process to the VA from our office.
+Depending on the complexity of the certification (new student, multiple majors and minors, transfer credit from other institutions, being waitlisted on classes, etc.), it can take anywhere from 15 to 30 business days for your benefits to process to the VA from our office.
 If you submit your enrollment datasheets or certificate of eligibility late, it could be longer.

 I’m getting emails from the Office of Financial Aid saying I will get late fees if I don’t pay.
 What do I do?